CeNCOOS/OBIS_workshop_2024_IFCB/README.md

 - Also, in data folder: class_names_matched_to_WoRMS, class_thresholds, DwC_matching_to_IFCB

 ## Workflow
-The prototype workflow is run in a notebook (see notebooks folder).
-Some of the Helper Functions in the notebook are available in the utilities folder.</p>
+The prototype workflow is run in a notebook (see notebooks folder).</p>
 1) Load class labels and call WoRMS API</p>
 2) Load class specific thresholds</p>
 3) Load helper functions</p>